 - Prioritized and processed over 200 incoming and outgoing cross-departmental mailings.

 - Purchase, receive, and store the office supplies ensuring that basic supplies are always available.

 - Greet clients/suppliers/visitors to the organization in a professional and friendly manner.

-- Prepare reports, memos, and documents using computer work processing, spreadsheet, and database software.
+- Prepare reports, memos, and documents using computer word processing, spreadsheet, and database software.

-- Provided administrative and business support to the top executives of one of the largest cultural magazine and support other members of the executive management team.
+- Provided administrative and business support to the top executives of one of the largest cultural magazines and supported other members of the executive management team.

 - HR Management (Utilizing StaffingPro & other online social media databases to recruit qualified individuals).